-I’m Quyên “Misa” Gjone (29), a freelance travel writer born and raised in Vietnam, studied MSc. in Communication in Sweden, and currently live in Norway.
+I’m Quyên “Misa” Gjone, a marketing communicator, author, and travel blogger born and raised in Vietnam, studied MSc. in Communication in Sweden, and currently live in Norway.

 My life & travel milestones

 January 2009 marked the first time I travelled abroad to Cambodia via a tour agency.
 After that, I’ve been travelling quite a lot, mainly thanks to my scholarships to Germany (May 2011), Italy (July – September 2011), and Sweden (since August 2014).

 In December 2012, my best friend and I travelled to China.
 We came to visit her university’s best friend studied in Hangzhou.
 From Hangzhou, we travelled to Shanghai where I celebrated my very first New Year’s Eve away from home.

 In August 2013, we travelled to China one more time to explore the Sichuan Province.
 When we came back home, I realised I must have been bitten by the travel bug ever since.
 It was this trip that has (partly) changed my life.

 In August 2014, I moved to live and study (and also travel) in Gothenburg, the 2nd largest city in Sweden.